sebdotv/aoc-rust/data/year2022/day01/puzzle.md

 * The fourth Elf is carrying food with `7000`, `8000`, and `9000` Calories, a total of `*24000*` Calories.
 * The fifth Elf is carrying one food item with `*10000*` Calories.

 In case the Elves get hungry and need extra snacks, they need to know which Elf to ask: they'd like to know how many Calories are being carried by the Elf carrying the *most* Calories.
-In the EXAMPLE above, this is *`24000`* (carried by the fourth Elf).
+In the example above, this is *`24000`* (carried by the fourth Elf).

 Find the Elf carrying the most Calories. *How many total Calories is that Elf carrying?*